 What is a WAN (Wide Area Network)?

-A WAN, or Wide Area Network, is a network that connects devices over a large geographical area, often spanning cities, countries, or even continents.
+A WAN, or Wide Area Network, is a network that connects devices over a large geographical area.
+It often spans cities, countries, or even continents.

 - The most common example of a WAN is the internet itself.